Red-Folder/red-folder.com/src/Red-Folder.com/wwwroot/tmp/24-hours-49-applications/24-hours-49-applications.md

 * ntdsutil.exe
 * Server Manager
 * Active Directory User and Computers

-</ol>For anyone that's interested, most of the above boiled down to:
+For anyone that's interested, most of the above boiled down to:

 * Adding a feature to an opensource project
 * Fixing hybrid configuration between Office 365 and on premise Exchange 2013
 * Manually removing a legacy AD controller